-The yarns (threads) you put on your loom when setting it up to weave.
-They run in a continuous loop around the loom pegs.
+These are the yarns (threads) you put on your loom when setting your inkle loom up to weave.
+These same yarns run in a continuous loop around the loom pegs.
 The longer the warp threads, the longer your woven belt can be.